IF1007/if1007/README.md

 - [Play with Docker](https://labs.play-with-docker.com): A simple, interactive and fun playground to learn Docker
 - [Play with Kubernetes](https://labs.play-with-k8s.com): A simple, interactive and fun playground to learn Kubernetes
 - [Sock Shop](https://microservices-demo.github.io): A Microservices Demo Application
+- [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo): A cloud-native microservices demo application
+- [Stan's Robot Shop](https://github.com/instana/robot-shop/): A sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques
 - [Envoy Proxy](https://www.envoyproxy.io): An Open Source Edge and Service Proxy, Designed for Cloud-Native Applications

 ### Tópicos